dosbox-staging/dosbox-staging/README.md

 ### Build and stay up-to-date with the latest sources

-- Checkout the main branch:
+1. Check out the main branch:

     ``` shell
     # commit or stash any personal code changes
     git checkout main -f
     ```

-- Pull the latest updates.
+2. Pull the latest updates.
 This is necessary every time you want a new build:

     ``` shell
     git pull
     ```

-- Setup the build.
+3. Set up the build.
 This is a one-time step either after cloning the repo or cleaning your working directories:

     ``` shell